tsliwowicz/crayon/README.md

 Since it's only javascript, there's also no need for compilation.

 1. Get the prerequisits:
-   a. `yum install nodejs npm` - NodeJS MongoDB and its download manager  (mongo is not in use anymore)
+   a. `yum install nodejs npm` - NodeJS and its download manager  (mongo is not in use anymore)
    b. `npm install cityhash` - Google hashing library wrapper for NodeJS
    c. `npm install zlib` - Compression library for browser-node communication
-   d. `npm install mongodb` - Native driver for NodeJS to communicate with MongoDB
-   e. `npm install glob` - Helper file system library for munin plugin
+   d. `npm install glob` - Helper file system library for munin plugin
-   f. `npm install emailjs` - Allows sending mail notifications on alerts
+   e. `npm install emailjs` - Allows sending mail notifications on alerts
-   g. `npm install amqp` - Allows getting metrics from rabbitmq
+   f. `npm install amqp` - Allows getting metrics from rabbitmq
    g. `npm install mawk` - Used for file system aggregation (faster than gawk)

 2. (deprecated: you can skip this step, used to be mongo installation but we're not using mongo anymore)